European Commission wants to declare nuclear and gas green | DW | 01.02.2022

 "We know that onshore wind and solar power are not very costly in most European countries," he pointed out.

-After being presented, the European Commission's taxonomy proposal will be reviewed by the 27 EU member states and by the European Parliament.
+After being presented on Wednesday, the European Commission's taxonomy proposal will be reviewed by the 27 EU member states and by the European Parliament.

 As the EU's executive opted for a delegated act, a type of fast-track legislative procedure, only a total of 20 EU countries, or a majority of EU lawmakers at the European Parliament, would be able to reject it.